TylerLu/ContosoInsurance/Src/README.md

 		>**IMPORTANT Note:**: If you set this value to false then **YOU MUST** follow the steps in the GitHub Authorization section in this document befoe you click the Create button to deploy the Azure components.

+	* **CLAIMSADJUSTEREMAIL**: Use an Office 365 Organization Account email address for this setting value.

+		>**IMPORTANT Notes:**:
+		> * **This account must be a user in the Azure Active Directory associated with the Azure Subscription where you deploy the sample.**
+		> * **This account must also have an Office 365 license granted to it and an Exchange mailbox created so it can send and receive emails.**
+		> * You will log into the web application with this account to play the role of the claims adjuster.

 	* **VISIONSERVICESUBSCRIPTIONKEY**: Use one of the Computer Vision Services keys you just created.

 5. Click **OK**.